CodeeHenry/modalPopUp/README.md

 # modalPopUp
-This file contains the modal compnent that will register or login in a user.
+This file contains the modal component that will register or login in a user.